jadecobra/python_tdd_exercises/source/data_structures/none.rst

     AssertionError: 0.1 is an instance of <class 'float'>

-  ``0.1`` is a float_ representing positive floating point numbers.
+  ``0.1`` represents the positive floating point numbers.
 I make the test pass

   .. code-block:: python